 Your child suffering an injury at nursery or school is obviously heartbreaking.
-Once you know your child’s injury has been attended to, you may want to consider a compensation claim.
+Once you know your child’s injury has been attended to, you may want to consider a school or nursery accident compensation claim.
 Compensation for a child’s accident at school or nursery can help to fund future treatment, special equipment your child may require and also reimburse you as a parent for any work you may have had to miss in order to care for your child.
 You may also spark a policy change that will ensure no other child is hurt in the same manner.

-This guide will look at the circumstances in which you can claim compensation for an accident or injury at a nursery or school and the process of making school accident compensation claims.
+This guide will look at the circumstances in which you can claim compensation for an accident or injury at a nursery or school and the process of making school accident compensation claims and child accident claims.

 Select a section

 - A guide to nursery or school compensation claims

 - What can I claim for after my child’s accident at nursery or school?

 - No win, no fee school and nursery compensation claims